AdobeDocs/experience-manager-65.pt-BR/help/forms/using/using-sendtoprinter-api.md

 ---
 title: Uso da API sendToPrinter
 seo-title: Using the sendToPrinter API
-description: Usando o serviço sendToPrinter para enviar um documento para a impressora.
+description: Uso do serviço sendToPrinter para enviar um documento à impressora.
 seo-description: Using the sendToPrinter service to send a document to printer.
 uuid: c6a3fe8d-ec19-4350-b4a6-4c3d1971b501
 content-type: reference